samisalkosuo/kubeterminal/README.md

 KubeTerminal is helper tool for Kubernetes.

-The idea is to provide a tool that provides simple and quick tool to get the basics out of Kubernetes environment.
+The idea is provide a simple and quick tool to get the basics out of Kubernetes environment to complement existing kubectl and shell.

 Features include (and more planned):